tomasferrarisenda/backstage-minikube-lab-reloaded/README.md

 ### New Node.js in existing repo
 Creates all the boilerplate files and directories in an existing repo for deploying a new Node.js service in Kubernetes:
 1. The application code directory and files, which will saved in [the application-code directory](/application-code/).
-2. The kubernetes manifests directory and files, which will be saved in [the k8s-manifests directory](/k8s-manifests/).
+2. The kubernetes manifests directory and files, which will be saved in [the helm-charts directory](/helm-charts/systems/).
-3. The [backend service argocd application manifests](/argo-cd/applications/my-app/backend/): These are read by the App of Apps to
+3. The [argocd application manifests fro the new service](/argo-cd/applications/systems/): These are read by the ArgoCD App of Apps.
 3. The build and push GitHub workflow manifest, which will be saved [the .github/workflows directory](/.github/workflows/) (working with GitHub Workflows is out of the scope of this lab).

 It generates a Pull Request which includes all these files al directories.